gmart009/udacity-azure-devops/README.md

 # Overview

 The project deploys a Machine Learning application that predicts house prices in Boston given house attributes, such as house rooms.
-The intent of this project is to incorporate Continuous Integration and Continuous Development with Python and Azure DevOps.
+The intent of this project is to incorporate Continuous Integration and Continuous Development with Python and Azure DevOps..

 ## Project Plan